ms-iot/content/en-US/win10/samples/HelloWorld.md

     ![RemoteMachine Target]({{site.baseurl}}/images/HelloWorld/cs-remote-machine-debugging.png)

 1. At this point, Visual Studio will present the 'Remote Connections' dialog.
-Put the IP address or name of your Windows IoT Core device (in this example, we're using 'my-device') and select `Universal (Unencrypted Protocol)` for Windows Authentication.
+Put the IP address or name of your Windows IoT Core device (in this example, we're using 'my-device') and select `Universal (Unencrypted Protocol)` for Authentication Mode.
 Then click 'Select'.

     ![Remote Machine Debugging]({{site.baseurl}}/images/HelloWorld/cs-remote-connections.PNG)